IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 <td>TARGET_PLATFORM</td>
 <td>Yes</td>
 <td>Cloud Foundry</td>
 <td>The default target platform is Cloud Foundry.
-To use Containers, you will need to set this variable to 'Container'.
+To use Containers, you will need to set this variable to IBM Containers on Bluemix.
 </tr>
 <tr>
 <td>ROUTE_HOSTNAME</td>